CMMC Terms

 CMMC Licensed Instructors (LIs) are approved by the CMMC-AB to…

 Actually, there isn’t an official page on this topic yet.
-Per webinars published by the CMMC-AB, the intent seems to be that LIs will be the only people authorized to actually teach CMMC classes (generally these will be classes to prepare for certified professional or certified assessor).
+Per webinars published by the CMMC-AB, the intent seems to be that LIs will be the only people authorized to actually teach CMMC classes (generally these will be classes to prepare for certified professionals or certified assessors).
 LIs will need to meet requirements for the equivalent CMMC CA level that they are teaching.

 Computer (digital) forensics

-The processes and tools to create a bit by bit copy of a an electronic device (collection and acquisition) for the purpose of analyzing and reporting evidence; gather and preserve evidence that is legally defensible and does not alter the original device or data.
+The processes and tools to create a bit-by-bit copy of an electronic device (collection and acquisition) for the purpose of analyzing and reporting evidence; gather and preserve evidence that is legally defensible and does not alter the original device or data.

 Continuity of operations plan